This page may contain affiliate links, which helps support this site at no extra cost to you. Learn more.

 If your ceilings are lower than 7'4" (not likely, unless you're installing your pole in a very low basement) you can get a special order pole to fit.

-All poles made by Vertical Leisure use one of 3 types of installation: friction mount; semi-permanent (requires purchase of optional ceiling mount, see below); or platform, which does not require a top mounting system.
+All X-poles use one of 3 types of installation: friction mount; semi-permanent (requires purchase of optional ceiling mount, see below); or platform, which does not require a top mounting system.

 The fly pole can also be installed into the A-frame apparatus for portable use.